CSIRO-enviro-informatics/loci.cat/principles.md

 Loc-I is tackling the challenge of stabilising the identity of geographies and their locations.
 By stabilising the identity of geographies and their locations, people and systems are able to reference locations more precisely and interoperate across geographies in a more seamless way.
 This is achieved using ontologies and Linked Data identifiers for items in the respective datasets.

+## Linked Data and Loc-I Datasets

+Loc-I relies on the Linked Data technology stack for technical interoperability with other Web-based data and overarching models (i.e. ontologies) for conceptual alignment.

+such as those published by the Australian Government Linked Data Working Group.

 ## Ontologies